-Summer Garden Display
+Summer Display 2020

 Filoli has one of the largest collections of ivy in the world.
 In the tradition of many historic English gardens, ivy was a component chosen for the walls in many places, particularly along the Bowling Green.
 In the late 90s, Filoli received an enormous collection from Dr. Cliff Coon, an avid ivy collector and breeder.
 Many of the varieties are represented on the fence line that wraps around the south and west side of the garden.
 In addition, a collection of adult ivies, which are more shrub like in form, grows to the west of the High Place.
 This peaceful corner of the garden is a lovely spot to sit and read a book.

 Hinoki False Cypress Update

 For many years, we have struggled with the condition of the two, lower tier Hinoki false cypresses

 (Chamaecyparis obtusa) trees west of the house.
 For this reason, have removed the lower two- NOT the upper tier- trees as part of our winter tree work.
 We are actively propagating new trees to replace these two trees.
 The two upper tier trees should now thrive even better with more sunlight.

 It is with great sadness that we report that we had to remove the ‘Hachiya’ persimmon tree from the Rose Garden.
 The tree had been suffering from oak root fungus the past few years.
 Last year saw the beginning of it spiraling into decline.
 This year, the tree looked very poor, leafed out late and very sparsely.
 We look forward to planting a replacement persimmon in this location at a future time.